mrkkrp/mida/README.md

 from very basic and easy-to-understand elements and powerful means of their composition.

-Currently MIDA can be used to translate source files into @samp{.mid}
-files, and also in interactive mode that will help you to understand how MIDA language works.
+Currently MIDA can be used to translate source files into `.mid` files, and also in interactive mode that will help you to understand how MIDA language works.

 See [MIDA Manual](https://mrkkrp.github.io/mida/) for more information.